 - Location: 941 Bourbon Street

-It’s not every day that you get to drink in a bar that’s 300 years old.
-That’s precisely what you can do at Lafitte’s Blacksmith, which tops the list of oldest bars in New Orleans.
-It’s actually said to be the oldest building used as a bar in the country!
+At Lafitte’s Blacksmith, you get to drink in a bar that’s 300 years old.
+It tops the list of oldest bars in New Orleans, and it’s actually said to be the oldest building used as a bar in the entire country!

-- Must Try: Beer (duh!) – they have over 30 beers on tap here
+- Must-Try: Beer – they have over 30 beers on tap here

 - Prices: $3 and up